awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

    The function returns a hash value based on your input\.

-1. Include the digital signature in the Authorization header of your request\.
+1. Include the digital signature in the `Authorization` header of your request\.

    The service recalculates the signature using the same hash function and input that you used\.
 If the resulting signature matches the signature in the request, the service processes the request\.
 Otherwise, the service rejects the request\.

 Amazon ES supports authentication using AWS Signature Version 4\.
 For more information, see [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
-For some examples of signed requests to the Elasticsearch APIs, see [[ERROR] BAD/MISSING LINK TEXT](es-indexing.md#es-indexing-programmatic)\.
+For some examples of signed requests to the Elasticsearch APIs, see [Programmatic Indexing](es-indexing.md#es-indexing-programmatic)\.

 **Note**
 The service ignores parameters passed in URLs for HTTP POST requests that are signed with Signature Version 4\.